 These stories are based on information gathered from health professionals and consumers.
 They may be helpful as you make important health decisions.

 I have suffered from some really bad symptoms from ulcerative colitis.
 The diarrhea and pain interrupt my life.
 I can't go anywhere without checking out where all the bathrooms are.
-I don't dare go on long hikes or go skiing, things I used to do all the time.
 It makes me depressed.
 I like the idea of having surgery so I don't have to deal with this illness anymore.

 Toni, age 33